GAFS 6606

 Family Relations Across the Life Course 0.5 unit

-Critical Theories in Family Studies and Gerontology 0.5 unit
+Critical Theories in Aging and Family Science 0.5 unit

 An advanced theory course designed to develop analytical skills and critical thinking.
-The focus is on current social scientific theories and their implications for family studies and gerontology.
+The focus is on current social scientific theories and their implications for aging and family science.
+Note: Students who have received credit for GFSG 6613 may not take this course for credit.

 Family Violence Across the Life Course 0.5 unit

-An analysis of family violence across the life course, covering intimate partner violence, child abuse, sibling, parent, and adolescent violence, and the abuse of older adults.
-Theoretical and practical perspectives will be developed through the course.
-An understanding of family violence from a critical ecological perspective will serve as a recurring theme throughout all discussions and analysis.
-Note: Students who have received credit for FSGN 3314 may not take this course for credit.
+An analysis of family violence across the life course, covering intimate partner violence, child abuse, and sibling, parent, and older adult abuse.
+Implications for research, theory, and practice will be developed.
+The critical ecological framework will be the foundation for discussions and analyses.
+Note: Students who have received credit for AGFS 3314, FSGN 3314, or GFSG 6614 may not take this course for credit.

 Global Aging and Health 0.5 unit

-Undergraduate prerequisite(s): Completion of 5.0 units of university credit including 1.0 unit of FSGN or permission of the instructor
+Undergraduate prerequisite(s): completion of 5.0 units of university credit including 1.0 unit of AGFS or permission of the instructor

-The course examines the current state of global population aging and aspects that associate with well-being of older persons worldwide.
+An examination of the current state of global population aging and aspects that associate with well-being of older persons worldwide.
 Attention is paid to social life, social change, economic systems, health care demands, and family forms and functions.
 Focus is comparative across countries, regions and cultures.
+Note: Students who have received credit for AGFS 4416, FSGN 4416, or GFSG 6616 may not take this course for credit.

 Social Policies on Family and Aging 0.5 unit

-This is an advanced course in the analysis and development of social policies relating to the family and the elderly.
+An advanced course in the analysis and development of social policies relating to the families and older people.
 The focus is on how policy is developed, the relationship between research and policy, and how to critically analyze existing policies.
+Note: Students who have received credit for GFSG 6633 may not take this course for credit.

 Military and Veteran Families 0.5 unit